-Give a concise summary of your article in an abstract of approx. 150 words in a single paragraph.
+Give a concise summary of your article in an abstract of 250 words maximum in a single paragraph.
 As abstracts are published separately by abstracting and indexing services, please spell out abbreviations at first use and do not include footnotes, tables, figures or equations.
-Avoid using references.
-If it is essential to use a reference in the abstract, please expand it as per journal reference style.
+Avoid using literature references.
+If it is essential to use a reference in the abstract, please expand as per journal reference style (see below).